Holidays in September

 For many people, the chance to take in different history and cultures is the best reason – indeed, the only reason – to travel.
 For those people, Israel is still a must-see, having been a part of humanity’s history since the earliest days of scripture.

-Treasures of the Holy Land is a trip designed to fascinate those that want to explore a number of the most renowned biblical locations.
-The trip includes visits to Bethlehem, Nazareth, the Sea of Galilee, Tiberias, the River Jordan (including the baptism site) as well as the historical city of Jerusalem itself.
+Discover Israel and The Palestine Territories is a trip designed to fascinate those that want to explore a number of the most renowned biblical locations.
+The trip includes visits to Bethlehem, Nazareth, as well as the historical city of Jerusalem itself.

 A Cambodian Adventure